 Educating the Heart: A Global Aspiration

-There is a growing body of research that shows that children who develop strong social and emotional skills are less likely to run into problems with drug and alcohol, violence and bullying.
+There is a growing body of research that shows that children who develop strong social and emotional skills are less likely to drop-out of school or run into problems with drugs and alcohol, violence and bullying.

 They have a more positive attitude towards and do better in school.
 And they grow into adults who have the skills that today’s employers consider important for the workforce of the future.

 Simply put, they are happier, and get along with others.